-The scope of the Forest Management Plan encompasses the requirements of the Australian Standard for Sustainable Forest Management Tasmania's legislative and planning framework.
+The scope of the Forest Management Plan encompasses the requirements of the Australian Standard for Sustainable Forest Management, Tasmania's legislative and planning framework.
 It has been designed as appropriate to scale.
-This document is the oversight document for the Forest Management System of AKS Forest Solutions Pty Ltd..
-AKSFS AFS certification scope covers both native forest and plantations.
+This document is the oversight document for the Forest Management System of AKS Forest Solutions Pty Ltd. Our certification scope covers both native forests and plantations.